 The County shall have a Bird Control Plan for the Facility.
 Federal Aviation Administration (FAA) Advisory Circulars AC 15/5200-33b, Hazardous Wildlife Attractants On or Near Airports and AC 150/5200-34A, Construction or Establishment of Landfills Near Public Airports shall be referred to as guidance when creating the Bird Control Plan.
+The County shall submit a report on the success of the Bird Control Plan to the City and the Town every two (2) years.
+This report and notification of this report can be done electronically, using the methods described in Article V of this Agreement.

-J. SCREENING/ LANDSCAPING PLAN
+K. SCREENING/ LANDSCAPING PLAN

 The County shall provide partial screening as practicable to the Facility.
 The perimeter berms and plantings shall be concentrated along the periphery of the Facility, adjacent to the right-of-ways, and along the western border with the Yahara Hills Golf Course.
-This screening shall also comply with previously approved Conditional Use Permit Zoning.
+This screening shall also comply with approved Conditional Use Permit Zoning.
 These specifications and plans may be amended pursuant to revisions required for City zoning approvals and WDNR requirements.